simonambridge/RestServer/README.md

     PRIMARY KEY ((name), time)
 ```

-Yiu can manually insert records to play with using a statement like this:
+You can manually insert some sample records to play with using a statement like this:
 ```
 INSERT INTO sparksensordata.sensordata (name, time ,value) VALUES ('p100', dateof(now()), 1);
 INSERT INTO sparksensordata.sensordata (name, time ,value) VALUES ('p100', dateof(now()), 0.65);